steveabner/Helpdesk-Homelab/README.md

 # Helpdesk Homelab

-Welcome to the Helpdesk Homelab project!
+Welcome to my Helpdesk Homelab project!
 This setup demonstrates a simulated IT helpdesk environment using **VirtualBox**, **Windows Server 2019**, and **Active Directory**.
 It showcases core IT administrative skills, such as user account management, group policy configuration, and basic troubleshooting techniques, all designed to replicate real-world scenarios.

 ---